jparyani/mediagoblin/docs/source/api/objects.rst

         }
     }

-You will get back the full activity back, unlike above however if you with to submit `displayName` (title) or `content` (description) information you need to create an update activity and post that to the feed after you have posted the image.
+You will get back the full activity, unlike above however if you wish to submit `displayName` (title) or `content` (description) information you need to create an update activity and post that to the feed after you have posted the image.
 An update activity would look like::